Smooth Hilbert schemes: their classification and geometry

-such that, for all $1 \leqslant i \leqslant e$, the closed immersion $X_{i+1} \subset X_{i}$ is a residual inclusion.
-A residual flag extends a partial flag much like a multiset extends a set: the degree of each hypersurface in a residual flag is analogous to the multiplicity of each element in a multiset.
-The parameter spaces representing the flags of residual schemes are projective bundles over partial flag varieties.
+such that, for all $1 \leqslant i \leqslant e$, the closed immersion $X_{i+1} \subset X_{i}$ is a residual inclusion; see Definition~\ref{d:rflag}.
+Unlike other flags, the scheme $X_i$ routinely fails to be equidimensional.
+Informally, a residual flag extends a partial flag like a multiset extends a set: the degree of each hypersurface in a residual flag is analogous to the multiplicity of each element in a multiset.
+Proposition~\ref{p:rep} demonstrates that the parameter spaces representing residual flags are projective bundles over partial flag varieties.

-Our second major contribution proves that a general point on the smooth Hilbert schemes satisfying conditions~(2)$\,$--$\,$(7) corresponds to either a residual flag or the union of a residual flag and a point.
-For all $m \geqslant 3$, this describes the closed subchemes being parametrized by a smooth $\Hilb^p(\PP^{m})$.
-In the first case, we deduce that these smooth Hilbert schemes are projective bundles over partial flag varieties; see Theorem~\ref{ResHilb}.
-For instance, the points on all Hilbert schemes satisfying conditions~(2) and (3) in Theorem~\ref{t:main} are flags of residual schemes.
-In the second case, the smooth Hilbert schemes are birational to the product of $\PP^{m}$ and a projective bundle over a partial flag variety.
+Beyond the classification in Theorem~\ref{t:main}, our second major contribution proves that a general point on the smooth Hilbert schemes satisfying Conditions~2--7 corresponds to either a residual flag or the union of a residual flag and a point.
+For all integers $m$ greater than $2$, this describes the closed subschemes parametrized by a smooth $\Hilb^p(\PP^{m})$.
+In the first case, we deduce that these smooth Hilbert schemes are projective bundles over partial flag varieties; see Theorem~\ref{t:resH}.
+In particular, every point on a Hilbert scheme satisfying Conditions~2--3 corresponds to a residual flag.
+In the second case, the smooth Hilbert schemes are birational to the product of $\PP^{m}$ and a projective bundle over a partial flag variety; see Proposition~\ref{p:birat} and Example~\ref{e:pts}.
 In other words, we realize the smooth Hilbert schemes $\Hilb^p(\PP^{m})$ as suitable generalizations of partial flag varieties.

 The success in classifying these smooth Hilbert schemes suggests new questions that may be tractable.
 What conditions on the integer partition $\lambda$ imply that $\Hilb^{p}(\PP^{m})$ is irreducible?
-How does one extend this result to Quot schemes or flag Hilbert schemes?
+How does one extend this result to Quot schemes or nested Hilbert schemes?
 What is the right analogue if $\PP^{m}$ is replaced with a smooth toric variety, a complete intersection, or a Grassmannian?